AdamKenning/CE201-TeamProject/documentation/ProductImplementationReport.md

 ### Algorithms

-Our CHAWTS app, that runs of Django doesnt strictly have any algorithms in the same way, say, a sorting function might.
+Our CHAWTS app, that runs of Django doest strictly have any algorithms in the same way, say, a sorting function might.
 This is due to the nature of the web based software needing minimal calculation, rather presenting data as it is stored iteratively.

 The most viable candidate would likely be generation of the PDFs within the views.py, albeit an implicit one.
 The PDF generation involves iterating through each of the children associated with the User, and their respective logs, formatting it conditionally to maintain a structured document.